loureiromahia/OpenDomo_VR/README.txt

 4. EXECUTING:

+If Voice Recognition is not autostarted with previous script (./configureVoiceSystem.sh), you can always run it manually executing:

+	/usr/local/opendomo/vr/opendomoVR.sh

+5. OPERATION MODES:

 OpenDomo_VR has two MODEs of operation:
 - Identification: In this mode OpenDomo_VR only accepts the voice command "Hello XXXX", where XXXX is the name of the installation.
 - Normal: After a correct Identification, OpenDomo_VR switches to MODE =Normal.
 In this mode  OpenDomo recognizes all the defined voice commands for this installation (switch on/off lights, music control...).
 OpenDomo_VR keeps in this mode until a "Bye" Voice Command is issued.
 If this Bye is  issued , OpenDomo_VR switch again to Identification MODE, not accepting a new command until a correct identification is issued.

 Note that all these status are Operational OpenDomo_VR Modes.
 When the user is not in the installation, or during the night(while he is sleeping) OpenDomo_VR  daemon is not running.